Product structure extension of the Alon--Seymour--Thomas theorem: Background

 The \defn{strong product} of graphs~$A$ and~$B$, denoted by~${A \boxtimes B}$, is the graph with vertex-set~${V(A) \times V(B)}$, where distinct vertices ${(v,x),(w,y) \in V(A) \times V(B)}$ are adjacent if ${v=w}$ and ${xy \in E(B)}$, or ${x=y}$ and ${vw \in E(A)}$, or ${vw \in E(A)}$ and~${xy \in E(B)}$.

 Let $G$ be a graph.
-A \defn{partition} of $G$ is a set $\PP$ of sets of vertices in $G$ such that each vertex of $G$ is in exactly one element of $\PP$.
+A \defn{partition} of $G$ is a collection $\PP$ of sets of vertices in $G$ such that each vertex of $G$ is in exactly one element of $\PP$.
 Each element of $\PP$ is called a \defn{part}.
+Empty parts are allowed.
 The \defn{width} of $\PP$ is the maximum number of vertices in a part.
-The \defn{quotient} of $\PP$ (with respect to $G$) is the graph, denoted by \defn{$G/\PP$}, with vertex set $\PP$ where distinct parts $A,B\in \PP$ are adjacent in $G/\PP$ if and only if some vertex in $A$ is adjacent in $G$ to some vertex in $B$.
-An \defn{$H$-partition} of $G$ is a partition $\PP$ of $G$ such that $G/\PP$ is contained in $H$.
+The \defn{quotient} of $\PP$ (with respect to $G$) is the graph, denoted by \defn{$G/\PP$}, whose vertices are the non-empty parts in $\PP$, where distinct non-empty parts $A,B\in \PP$ are adjacent in $G/\PP$ if and only if some vertex in $A$ is adjacent in $G$ to some vertex in $B$.
+For a graph $H$, an \defn{$H$-partition} of $G$ is a partition $\PP=(\PP_x \subseteq V(G) :x\in V(H))$ of $G$ indexed by $V(H)$, such that for each edge $vw\in E(G)$, if $v\in \PP_x$ and $w\in \PP_y$ then $x=y$ or $xy\in E(H)$.
+That is, $G/\PP$ is contained in $H$.
 The following observation connects partitions and products.

 \begin{obs}[\citep{DJMMUW20}] For all graphs $G$ and $H$ and any integer $p\geq 1$, $G$ is contained in $H\boxtimes K_p$ if and only if $G$ has an $H$-partition with width at most $p$. \end{obs}

 A \defn{layering} of a graph $G$ is a partition $\PP$ of $G$, whose parts are ordered $\PP=(V_0,V_1,\dots)$ such that for each edge $vw\in E(G)$, if $v\in V_i$ and $w\in V_j$ then $|i-j|\leq 1$.
 Equivalently, a layering is a $P$-partition for some path $P$.
 Consider a connected graph $G$.
 Let $r\in V(G)$ and let $V_i:=\{v\in V(G):\dist_G(v,r)=i\}$ for each $i\geq 0$.
 Then $(V_0,V_1,\dots)$ is a \defn{\textsc{bfs}-layering} of $G$ rooted at $r$.
 Let $T$ be a spanning tree of $G$, where for each non-root vertex $v\in V_i$ there is a unique edge $vw$ in $T$ for some $w\in V_{i-1}$.
 Then $T$ is called a \defn{\textsc{bfs}-spanning tree} of $G$.
 (These trees are a superset of the trees that can be generated by the breadth-first search algorithm.)\